 Often, however, we lose track of that potential.
 Avoiding getting stuck cycling on issues that concern us can be difficult enough when we are on our own.
 Maintaining calm awareness while interacting with others can be particularly challenging.

-Insight Dialogue provides support to bring tranquil awareness to the interpersonal domain.
+Insight Dialogue practice provides support to bring tranquil awareness to the interpersonal domain.
 First one person speaks on a designated topic while the other listens silently without commenting and then the roles are reversed.
 There may be an additional timed period with no separate speaker and no separate listener.
-Pausing allows time to discern what would be beneficial to say as well as time to take in and gain new understanding from what is said.
+Pausing allows time to discern what would be beneficial to say as well as time to deeply take that in and gain new understanding from what is shared.

 This video of Phyllis Hicks facilitating an Insight Dialogue practice shows this supportive energy.
 You can see the openness, authenticity and caring connection in the responsive body language of the participants.
 More of Jeff Klein’s sensitive videography can be seen at his website.